 - Shake it up: Try your hand at making fancy cocktails together.

-You can set a romantic ambience with various at-home Valentine’s Day decorations.
-The Valentine’s Day decorations you choose should be based on the vibe you’re going for, your budget, and your craftiness.
-For example, if you’d like something cutesy, you can get Valentine’s Day mylar balloons and string up pink and red crepe paper, whereas is you’re going for something elegant and seductive, a pathway of twinkling tea lights and scattered rose petals leading from the dinner table to the bathtub or bedroom may be a better fit.
+Set a romantic ambience with various at-home Valentine’s Day decorations.
+The decorations you choose should be based on the vibe you’re going for, your budget, and your craftiness.
+For example, if you’d like something cutesy, get balloons and string up pink and red crepe paper.
+If you’re going for something elegant and seductive, a pathway of twinkling tea lights and scattered rose petals leading from the dinner table to the bathtub or bedroom is a better fit.

 - Tea light candles